richpl/PyBasic/README.md

 and provides a simple token pretty printing method.
 * lexer.py - This class implements the lexical analyser.
 Lexical analysis is performed on one statement at a time, as each statement is entered into the interpreter.
 * basicparser.py - This class implements a parser for individual BASIC statements.
+This is somewhat inefficient in that statements, for example those in a loop, must be re-parsed every time they are executed.
+However, such a model allows us to develop an interactive interpreter where statements can be gradually added to the program between runs.
-Since the parser is oriented to the processing of individual statements, it uses a signalling mechanism to its caller indicate when program level actions are required, such as recording the return address following a subroutine jump.
+Since the parser is oriented to the processing of individual statements, it uses a signalling mechanism (using JumpType objects) to its caller indicate when program level actions are required, such as recording the return address following a subroutine jump.
 However, thr parser does maintain a symbol table (implemented as a dictionary) in order to record the value of variables as they are assigned.
 * program.py - This class implements an actual basic program, which is represented as a dictionary.
 Dictionary keys are